pierrechls/bec3-lib/README.md

 ```
 ## Use an object
 ### Get the state of an objects
-If you want to get the state of an object, the Bec3 class has the method `getObjectState()` which takes the ID of the object and which returns a state object.
+If you want to get the state of an object, the Bec class has the method `getObjectState()` which takes the ID of the object and which returns a state object.
 ```cpp
 mySession.getObjectState("id");
 ```